hww/varp_oscilloscope/README.md

 ## Channel Names

-The channels named C1, C2, C3, C4 can be used for record samples and draw oscillogram on screen.
-The channel's name will be displayed on screen display and can be used as an argument of functions.
+Access to each channel by script require to provide as argument channel's name C1, C2, ..., C8.
 The enum value OscChannel.Name has the list of default names.

 | Value | Value Name | Comment               |
 |-------|------------|-----------------------|